Codecademy/docs/content/general/concepts/modulo/modulo.md

 ---
 Title: 'Modulo'
-Description: 'A modulo operation takes two arguments and returns the remainder when the first argument is divided by the second.'
+Description: 'A modulo operation takes two arguments and returns the remainder of the first argument divided by the second.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'